AnantaMoharana/AnantaMoharanaReadMe/README.md

 My name is <a href="https://anantamoharana.github.io/" target="_blank">Ananta Moharana</a>.
 I am an honors computer science graduate from Rutgers University!

-Most recently I was a Software Engineer at Zoom where I worked as a Site Reliability Engineer on Zooms integrations and developer apis
+Most recently I was a Software Engineer at Zoom where I worked as a Software Engineer.

 Prior to Zoom, in Summer 2021, I interned at Pfizer as a Data Engineering Intern, under the Global Biometrics and Data Management team.
 Specifically, I worked with clinical trial data for ongoing clincal trials!